nilsreiter/nilsreiter.de/_posts/2018-08-16-late-summer-school.md

 The class takes place on September 26 and 27, and its main goal is to convey a basic understanding of how machine learning algorithms work concretely.
 The class will include both a theoretical introduction into (some) algorithms as well as a hands-on session in the form of a small shared task using Python.
 Application deadline is on August 20.

+The hands-on session in the class will be supported by Nathalie Wiedmer.

 **TOC**: [Announcement](#Announcement), [Preparations](#Preparations), [Agenda](#Agenda), [Material](#Material)